nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Design considerations:
 No duplicate persons can be added to the list.
 This means that no two persons with the same name can exist.
 We considered using not only name but also contact number to identify a person, so that two people with the same name but different contact numbers can be added.
 However, we decided against it as users likely differentiate their contacts by name and would not want to save a duplicated name contact, hence the current implementation would serve as a needed warning of a duplicated name attempt to the user.

+### Filtering properties by price range

+The `Properties` list is filtered using a predicate, `filterPropsByPricePredicate`.
+This predicate checks if the property's price falls within a specified price range.

+The structure for executing a `filterprops` command follows the flow as mentioned in the “Logic component” section of this guide.

+Design considerations:
+As `Property` has a single specific `Price`, it is much less useful to filter the list using one price value as it is unlikely to match any property.
+Instead, we decided to filter by a price range instead, where any property whose price falls within this range would be displayed.

 --------------------------------------------------------------------------------------------------------------------

 ## **Documentation, logging, testing, configuration, dev-ops**